shnewto/sheas.blog/post/byo-standard.md

----
-title: "BYO Standard: An Explorer's Guide to Compiler Plugins"
+# BYO Standard: An Explorer's Guide to Compiler Plugins
-description: "Writing rustc compiler plugins."
+_Writing rustc compiler plugins_
-draft: false
-date: 2018-07-10T20:00:00-08:00
----

 The Rust programming language provides powerful guarantees around memory and thread safety.
 It also exposes all the knobs required for implementing custom